About the WINS program

 SCinet provides an ideal "apprenticeship" opportunity for engineers and technologists looking for direct access to the most cutting-edge network hardware and software, while working side by side with the world’s leading network and software engineers, and the top network technology vendors.

-There are more than 10 teams that comprise SCinet, all focused on specific areas of expertise involved in setting up and operating a research network.
+There are 15 teams that comprise SCinet, all focused on specific areas of expertise involved in setting up and operating a research network.
 Selected candidates will be matched with a mentor in one of these areas based on interest, background, and team availability.
 Learning and training opportunities include (but are not limited to):

 - Operating and maintaining traditional “IT” services for SCinet;